Implementation Readiness Assessment

 Requirement Ocean economic accounts Ecosystem extent accounts Ecosystem condition accounts Ecosystem service flow accounts Ecosystem asset accounts Social and governance accounts

-Spatial framework Administrative boundaries; port/coastal zone delineation Ecosystem accounting areas; ecosystem type map at IUCN GET EFG level Same as extent + monitoring site locations Same as extent + user locations (households, industries) Same as extent, condition, and services Administrative + community boundaries
+Spatial framework Administrative boundaries; port/coastal zone delineation Ecosystem type map aligned with IUCN GET level 3 (Ecosystem Functional Group) or equivalent national typology[9] Same as extent + monitoring site locations Same as extent + user locations (households, industries) Same as extent, condition, and services Administrative + community boundaries

-Core datasets National accounts (SUT, GDP by industry); business register; trade statistics; fisheries production Satellite imagery (Landsat, Sentinel); habitat maps; bathymetry; land cover Water quality; biodiversity surveys; physical oceanography; benthic monitoring Fisheries catch; coastal protection models; recreation surveys; carbon flux data NPV calculations require discount rates, ecosystem service projections Governance indicators; community surveys; regulatory records
+Core datasets National accounts (Supply-Use Tables (SUT), GDP by industry); business register; trade statistics; fisheries production Satellite imagery (Landsat, Sentinel); habitat maps; bathymetry; land cover Water quality; biodiversity surveys; physical oceanography; benthic monitoring Fisheries catch; coastal protection models; recreation surveys; carbon flux data Service projections; discount rates; NPV inputs[10] Governance indicators; community surveys; regulatory records

 Temporal requirements Annual (aligned with national accounts cycle) Multi-year baseline + periodic update (3--5 years) Annual or sub-annual for key indicators Annual (aligned with national accounts) Annual or aligned with condition assessment cycle Periodic (2--5 year cycle typical)

-Quality standards SNA compilation standards; DQAF Accuracy assessment of classification; positional accuracy of maps Measurement uncertainty quantification; inter-calibration of monitoring networks Model validation; sensitivity analysis Propagation of uncertainty from underlying accounts Survey methodology standards; response rate thresholds
+Quality standards SNA compilation standards; UN-NQAF Accuracy assessment of classification; positional accuracy of maps Measurement uncertainty quantification; inter-calibration of monitoring networks Model validation; sensitivity analysis Propagation of uncertainty from underlying accounts (see SEEA EA paras.
+11.116--11.135 and TG-1.9 for Monte Carlo and sensitivity-analysis approaches) Survey methodology standards; response rate thresholds

 Metadata requirements SDMX-compliant metadata ISO 19115 geospatial metadata; lineage documentation Measurement protocols; QA/QC records Model documentation; assumption registers Valuation methodology documentation Survey instruments; sampling design documentation